 Most companies either charge you $10,000 for a package with a guarantee or attach 25 conditions to their guarantee, virtually assuring that no one will qualify.
 At Passport, our Get In Guarantee is simple.
 If you're not happy with where you get in, we work with you again for free the following cycle.
 How much help we give for free depends on: 1) what services we determine you need in order to get in this next time, 2) which package you purchased from us originally, and 3) whether you followed our advice the first time you applied.
 Our goal with these conditions is NOT to prevent students from getting our guarantee (unlike many of the companies we hear about), but it's to make sure that the plan we put in place is going to work to get you in the following cycle.
 And that attitude shows.
 Since 2007, we have never once refused a student who wanted to redeem our guarantee.

-About six to nine months before they plan to apply to med school.
+About six to nine months before they plan to apply to medical school.

 Yes, and we don't charge extra.
 It doesn't make sense to us to pay for something up front if you're going to use it over several months or even years.